-Please note: this is a full transcript of Kristina Karlsson’s conversation with Dr Libby Weaver.
+Please note: this is a full transcript of Kristina Karlsson’s conversation with Ella Mills.
 Listen and subscribe to the inspiring audio podcast here>

 Kristina: 00:04 What would you do if you knew you couldn’t fail, if you had all the money all the time, all the knowledge, all the resources that you needed?
 What would you do with your life if you simply knew that anything was possible for you?
 My name is Kristina Karlsson, founder of global Swedish design and stationery brand kikki.K and author of the book Your Dream Life Starts Here.
 And I love exploring these sorts of questions to inspire people to dream.

 Kristina: 00:35 Before I started kikki.K I had a dream that I could bring Swedish design to the world to create beautiful products that bring sparks of joy into the everyday lives of millions.
 Now that I have achieved that dream, I want to help you dream big.
 I want to create a global movement to inspire 101 million dreamers to transform their lives and transform the world in return.
 Each episode I’ll be talking to some of the world’s most inspiring people, exploring the powerful impact that dreaming has had on their lives.
 We’ll be diving deep into the power of dreaming with real insights and ideas that you can use immediately to build a dream life of your own whatever that means for you.

 I am so excited about this episode of Our Dream Life podcast where I get to share the wonderful conversation I had with the amazing Ella Mills.
 Ella is the inspirational founder and brand director of Deliciously Ella, the leading plant based food company and health and lifestyle brand helping people all over the world to make healthy changes to their eating habits.
 Together with her husband, Matt Mills, Ella has grown her passion from a personal recipe blog, which she began in 2012 to the world leading lifestyle brand it is today.